orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-3D/2D modelling app using one of the
+3D/2D modelling app using one of the diffussion models or something.

 ---